-- identify all sheep and goats with the correct means of identification within 9 months of birth or before they leave the holding of birth, whichever is sooner. - double-tag sheep and goats with two identical identification tags, including one electronic device, for third country or intra-community trade. - replace any lost or illegible means of identification within 28 days of noticing their loss or illegibility or before the animal leaves the holding whichever is the earlier.
+- identify all sheep and goats with the correct means of identification within 9 months of birth or within 6 months of birth, if intensively kept (kept for milking or are normally housed overnight) or before they leave the holding of birth, whichever is sooner. - double-tag sheep and goats with two identical identification tags, including one electronic device, for third country or intra-community trade. - replace any lost or illegible means of identification within 28 days of noticing their loss or illegibility or before the animal leaves the holding whichever is the earlier.